Print | Close

 Summary

-in pediatric patients with newly diagnosed Diffuse Intrinsic Pontine Glioma (DIPG) and
+ONC201 in pediatric patients with newly diagnosed Diffuse Intrinsic Pontine Glioma (DIPG)

-recurrent/refractory H3 K27M gliomas.
-Arm A will define the RP2D for single agent ONC201 in
+and recurrent/refractory H3 K27M gliomas.
+Arm A will define the RP2D for single agent

-pediatric patients with glioma who are positive for the H3 K27M mutation (positive testing in
+ONC201 in pediatric patients with glioma who are positive for the H3 K27M mutation

-each week in pediatric patients with glioma who are positive for the H3 K27M mutation and
+in pediatric patients with glioma who are positive for the H3 K27M mutation and have

 Treatment Sites in Georgia